Feminism for Animals: The Open Letter Every Caring Person Needs to Read

 Economic Instability

 Industries that rely on exploiting female animals, from dairy to fishing, are inherently vulnerable.
 Disease outbreaks, environmental degradation, and shifting consumer preferences can disrupt these industries, leading to economic instability.
 Building a compassionate economy based on plant-based industries, sustainable agriculture, and ethical tourism creates more resilient and just economic opportunities.
-As awareness of the ethical and environmental costs of animal agriculture grows, demand for plant-based alternatives is increasing.
+As awareness of the moral and environmental costs of animal agriculture grows, demand for plant-based alternatives is on the rise.
 Businesses that fail to adapt to this shift risk economic losses.
 Investing in plant-based innovation and supporting businesses that prioritize animal rights and environmental sustainability fosters a more ethical and sustainable economic future.

 Why Animal Rights Are Human Rights